leanovate/play-mockws/README.md

 ## Compatibility Matrix

+- MockWS 2.6.x is actually only compatible with Play 2.6.y., with Scala 2.12 or 2.11.
 - MockWS 2.5.x is actually only compatible with Play 2.5.y., with Scala 2.11.
 - MockWS 2.4.x is actually only compatible with Play 2.4.y., with Scala 2.10 or 2.11.
 - MockWS 2.3.x is actually only compatible with Play 2.3.y., with Scala 2.10 or 2.11.